36 23 Tools in 8 6 Categories For Freelancers: New and Experienced

 - Express Pricing – downloadable tool for your PC or Mac

 - Zoho Invoice – I really like the Zoho suite of tools for business – ( I did a quick review a little while ago) and the invoice option looks nice (5 free invoices/month) and only $15/month for the standard package – it might give Freshbooks a run for the money!

 - Cash Board – downloadable timer widgets make invoicing accurate and easy – you don’t have to guesstimate how much time you spent on a project (you’d be surprised how many times you guess low!)

 - Simply Bill – Reminders and thank-yous, iphone friendly, and customizable templates = nice combo

 To Do Lists

 - ToodleDo – A horrible name, a fantastic product.
 Hugely useful tool to keep track of your projects – built in timer, email syntax, easy to use/share.
-This has been a great product for me – and some of my clients!

 - RememberTheMilk – hugely popular tool, especially among the GTD folks.
 Works great, looks good, and is easy to use.